ConversationIM/backend/database/README.md

 ## Schema Setup

-You will need a schema called `ConversationIM` present on your MySQL server in order for anything to work.
+You will need a schema called `conversationIM` present on your MySQL server in order for anything to work.

 #### MySQL Visual Database Tools